 If you have any questions at all please feel free to contact us.

-Began her association with Stepping Stones in 2002.
-She graduated from Georgia Southern University with a Bachelor of Science in Speech/Public Relations.
-She worked in marketing and advertising until the birth of her first daughter, a daughter with Down syndrome.
-Realizing that early intervention is the key to a successful future for children with developmental delays, Ginger enrolled her daughter in a special needs preschool, which she attended for six years.
-In addition to her daughter, Ginger is also a proud mom of two sons.
-Ginger's experiences with being a mom and the journey of having a special needs child sparked her interest in education.
-Prior to working at Stepping Stones, Ginger worked in both private and public school settings in several capacities.
-Ginger has been in the education field for over 20 years.
-She most enjoys working with the preschool age children and believes that early intervention is the key to a successful future.
+Ginger Parker began her association with Stepping Stones in 2002.
+Ginger graduated from Georgia Southern University with a Bachelor of Science in Speech/Public Relations.
+She worked in marketing and advertising prior to the birth of her first child, a daughter born with special needs.
+Realizing that early intervention is the key to a successful future for children born with developmental delays, Ginger enrolled her daughter in a special needs preschool, which she attended for six years.
+In addition to a daughter, Ginger is also a proud mom of two sons.
+Ginger’s experiences being a mom and the journey of having a special needs child sparked her interest in education.
+Prior to working at Stepping Stones, Ginger taught two and three year olds at Griffin FUMC preschool.
+She also worked for the Griffin/Spalding County School System in several capacities.
+This included working in a special needs preschool classroom, in a BD classroom for third, fourth and fifth graders, teaching in a regular education pre-k class and serving as a system wide teacher for hearing impaired students.
+Ginger has been in the education field for 24 years.
+She enjoys working with preschool age children the most and firmly believes that early intervention is the key to a child’s successful future.

 Coming into her eighth year at Stepping Stones.
 She has a daughter that will be in the twelfth grade at Spalding High.
 She previously worked as a substitute teacher and an after school program worker at Jackson Road Elementary.
 Connie has worked in the two year old and four year old classrooms at Stepping Stones before working in the infant room.
 She has been in the infant room for the past four years and is now the lead teacher.
 She is currently attending Southern Crescent to obtain a degree in Early Childhood Development.
 Connie enjoys working with babies and helping them to get a head start in life.